-To retain the value of your recreation vehicle, maintain the furniture upholstery carefully and keep the interior clean.
-Vacuum the furniture regularly using a soft brush attachment to remove any loose dirt or debris.
+Vacuum the furniture upholstery regularly using a soft brush attachment to remove any loose dirt or debris

 Fabric (if so equipped)

 It is recommended the fabric be professionally cleaned if it becomes stained or soiled.
 The professional cleaner should be made aware the fabrics that may have been treated to be fire resistant.
 For more information, refer to the specific furniture manufacturer's care instructions.